California Western School Of Law building background

 Conferences and Symposia

 California Western regularly hosts conferences and symposia exploring emerging trends in the law and legal education.
-Below are examples of recent and upcoming events.
+Below are recent and upcoming events.

 2023-2024 Events